Except is a collaborative enterprise, consisting of talented and motivated sustainability experts in over 20 disciplines.

 Because of our global reach we have representation in various countries, including the United States, the Netherlands and Mexico.
 Most of our experts speak multiple languages and are available on an individual basis.

 Tom is the founder and director of Except, and the visionary force behind its development.
-Starting Except at the age of 19 in 1999, he had the ambition to find more effective solutions for pressing societal challenges using systems understanding, innovative design, and multi-disciplinary cooperation.
-To implement true, fundamental, and long term measures to improve our society.
-Since then Tom has been increasingly recognized as a leader in sustainability thinking, the circular economy and systemic innovation.
+Starting Except at the age of 19 in 1999, he had the ambition to find more effective solutions for pressing societal challenges.
+He works from the belief that in order to create the positive change we need, we should consider environmental, societal, economical and technical aspects at the same time.
+To do this, he researched new approaches to generate change, including systems understanding, new forms of design and leadership through multi-disciplinary cooperation.
+Using this, he works to implement resilient, fundamental, and long term measures to improve our society, businesses, cities, and industry.
+Since then Tom has worked on over 500 projects worldwide to implement this knowledge.
+He has been increasingly recognized as a leader in sustainability thinking, the circular economy and systemic innovation.
 In 2014 he was elected number 38 of most influential sustainability professionals in the Netherlands by Trouw, and ranked number 21 on the Dutch Sustainable Real Estate awards.

 Tom develops the Symbiosis in Development (SiD) methodology that lies at the core of Except’s operations.
-With SiD Tom leads transdisciplinary teams from Except and partners to develop pioneering solutions that breach the frontier of what's possible for organizations, cities, and industries.
+SiD combines systems thinking, complexity analysis, iterative design thinking and co-creation in multi-disciplinary teams.
+With SiD Tom leads transdisciplinary teams to develop pioneering solutions that breach the frontier of what's possible for organizations, cities, and industries.
 These include solutions for the circular economy, natural capital, smart urban redevelopment, bio-based economy, and resilience research and development.

-As director and designer, he's driven Except's bio-based architectural and urban designs, such as the Merredin Algae plant, Shanghai vertical agriculture tower systems and the urban redevelopment of Schiebroek-Zuid.
+As director and designer, he's driven Except's bio-based architectural and urban designs, such as the Merredin Algae plant, Shanghai vertical agriculture tower systems and the urban redevelopment of large and small cities around the world, including their energy systems, ecosystems, resource metabolisms, economy and the heakth and happiness of their people.
 He spearheads developments ranging from software for supply chain optimization, to sustainable agriculture systems such as Polydome.
-In addition, Tom is the driving force behind sustainable communities of practice such as the Rotterdam Collective (RoCo, 2010), a collective for socially engaged entrepreneurs in Rotterdam, the Netherlands.
+In addition, Tom is the founder of several sustainable communities of practice such as the Utrecht Community (UCo, 2016) and the Rotterdam Collective (RoCo, 2010), both collectives for socially engaged entrepreneurs.
 He advises national and regional governments as well as multi national corporations on sustainability strategy.

 After his Master in Industrial Design Engineering from Delft, Tom studied Architecture in Australia at the University of Western Australia, and obtained his Masters in Architecture & Urban Planning from Yale University.
 Tom has worked and lectured in Australia, Canada, China, the Netherlands, Belgium, Italy, and the United States.
 He teaches as a guest-lecturer in various universities and publishes articles regularly.